 Keeping Cool while Parking

 When parking, reducing the amount of sunlight coming in through the windows can minimize heat buildup.
 Make sure to park in the shade if possible.
 If you need to park in sunlight and you have a sunroof, close the shade.
 You can also put a sunshade in the windshield and another over the rear seat window.
 This is especially important if you have children in car seats.
 Folding window shades are easy to store while driving.
 If you are parking in a secure area and there won’t be any rain, lower each window an inch or two.
-If you have a sunroof, you can leave it in the tilt position to provide extra ventilation.
+You can also crack the sunroof if you have one.

 Getting in the Vehicle in Summer